Madeira, Portugal cruise holidays

 Perhaps the most famous association is the world-renowned Madeira wine.
 Fortified and bottled on the islands using specific grape varieties, Madeira wine is aged using a unique heating process and is produced in a variety of styles – from dry wines that make the perfect aperitif to sweet wines to complement desserts.

-The islands of Madeira have a long winemaking history, dating back to the 15th century when they were a standard port of call for ships heading to the New World or East Indies.
+The Portuguese islands of Madeira have a long winemaking history, dating back to the 15th century when they were a standard port of call for ships heading to the New World or East Indies.
 Legend has it that on one particular round trip to India, unsold barrels were returned to a producer in Madeira, who discovered that their contents had improved considerably thanks to the heating of the wine by the high tropical temperatures during the trip.
 And so the story of Madeira fortified wine began.